-Each student must complete at least seven approved courses, one in each of the Six Modes of Inquiry and one Upper-Division course.
-This Upper-Division course must be at the 300-level or above, it must be in one of the Six Modes of Inquiry (Creative Studies; Individuals, Systems, and Societies; Natural World; Quantitative Reasoning; Ultimate Questions; and Vital Past), and it must be a course from outside the student's major department.
-In the case of a student with multiple majors, the Upper-Division course must be from outside one of the major departments.
-In other words, it may not be a course which satisfies the requirements of both majors.
-In the case of interdisciplinary majors, the Upper-Division course must be from outside the student's field of study.
+Each student must complete at least seven approved courses, one in each of the Six Modes of Inquiry and one Upper Division course.
+This Upper Division course must be:

+- At the 300-level or above - Taken from one of the Six Modes of Inquiry (Creative Studies; Individuals, Systems, and Societies; Natural World; Quantitative Reasoning; Ultimate Questions; and Vital Past) - From outside the student's major department.
+In the case of a student with multiple majors, the Upper Division course must be from outside one of the major departments.
+That is, the Upper Division course may not be a course that satisfies the requirements for both majors. - In the case of interdisciplinary majors, the Upper Division course must be from outside the student's major.

 To satisfy the requirement for each Mode of Inquiry and the Upper-Division course, a student must demonstrate meeting the learning objectives of that mode by choosing an assignment, or collection of assignments, to post in an online repository.
 The choice of these exemplars must be supported with a paragraph description.
 These exemplars must be posted by the last day of finals of the semester the course is taken.
-For the case in which a course satisfies multiple LC designations, a student may initially choose to submit exemplars and support for multiple designations; however, the student must eventually select the designation for which the course is to count and submit exemplars and support from different courses for the other LC designations.
+For the case in which a course carries multiple LC designations, a student may initially choose to submit exemplars and support for multiple designations; however, the student must eventually select the designation for which the course is to count and submit exemplars and support from different courses for the other LC designations.
 Students may apply only one LC designation per course.